-How to improvise satirical scenes based on the news of the day.
+How to improvise satirical scenes based on the news of the day and make fun of people in power.

 Satire in the UK has a rich history including The Establishment with Peter Cook in the 1960s, The Comedy Store and The Comic Strip with Alexei Sayle and co. in the early 1980s, Spitting Image in the 1980s and 1990s, and The Day Today and Brass Eye in the 1990s.

-In our opinion satire has lost its edge and impact since then, at the exact point it is needed most.
+In our opinion a lot of satire has lost its edge and impact since then, at the exact point it is needed most.
 But we want to help bring brave biting satire back into mainstream comedy.

-Is the world beyond satire?
+Is this crazy new world beyond satire?
 No, it needs it more than ever.

 dates, time, location

-Dates: Every Thursday for 6 weeks from Thursday 7th November 2019.
-SOLD OUT
+Dates: Every Thursday for 4 weeks from Thursday 6th August 2020.
+BOOK NOW

-Maria performs in Breaking & Entering and produces The Playground, which she has grown to be one of London’s most popular improv nights.
+He founded Dreamweaver Quartet in 2017 and has rapidly grown it to be one of London’s most popular improv shows.

 - Being inspired by the day’s headlines.